ESCOMP/CISM/tests/slab/README.md

 Slab test case
 ==============

+Note: For setting up the experiments in an NCAR computing environment, follow the steps in the README.NCAR_HPC file in the tests directory.

 This directory contains python scripts for running an experiment involving a uniform, infinite ice sheet ("slab") on an inclined plane.